Animadversio/Animadversio.github.io/_academic_notes/Note-on-Classic-CNN-Architecture.md

         return torch.cat(features, 1)
 ```

+Actually, DenseNet is relatively light weighted, the DenseNet 169 is only54Mb on disk.

 ## GoogLeNet / Inception Net

 In a sense the motivation of Inception module is to reduce computational cost and also go deeper.